Tawny is an enthusiastic makeup and lipstick consumer and is excited to share her thoughts and findings about her experiments and products.

 I’ll add that if you want to add a gloss on top of a velvet, you may want to try layering a gloss over a matte because the velvet pretty much won’t allow you to do that so easily.

 The Colors Harmony and Dazzle

-So they’re kind of discontinuing , which is sad, it’s such a pretty color, but I’m glad I got it when I did!
+The brand is discontinuing Dazzle, which is sad, it’s such a pretty color, but I’m glad I got it when I did!
 It’s described as a “warm terracotta.”
-I’ve recently grown to love the “terracotta” family of lipstick shades, I love how they look somewhat retro 90s with a slight earth tone but also rosy at the same time.
+I’ve recently grown to love the “terracotta” family of lipstick shades, I love how they look somewhat retro '90s with a slight earth tone that's rosy at the same time.
 However, this particular shade isn’t exactly what I would say is “warm terracotta” in real life.
 The picture of it on the website looks like that, but in reality, it looks very similar to Harmony.
-Dazzle

 I Love These Lipsticks!

 Needless to say that ever since my first Kylie Cosmetics purchase, I have made several more.
 Whenever I get an email announcing a new product or shades or formulas, I get a little tinge of excitement and check my bank account to prepare for it.